Er1kKa-Tian/UCL-EconUG-Notes/README.md

 ## Introduction

 This repository contains unofficial notes for several modules taught in UCL BSc Economics programme, together with some other handy suggestions.
+You may `git clone` this repo or download the files that you need.

 ## Table of Contents / Index